virtru-corp/virtru-charts/cks/README.md

 To serve traffic appropriately, you must have an ingress controller for your CKS service.
 This is enabled by default, but you will need to update the host under `ingress.hosts.host` to match the FQDN of your CKS.

-You may also need to add annotations for your ingress to use your CA signed certificate.
+Depending on your environment, you will need to add annotations to:
+* Apply your CA signed certificate
+* Designate load balancer configurations
+* Expose your load balancer to the internet

 #### `appSecrets`